Tenk233/streaming-pq-sigs/README.md

 * `-s` for selecting a specific scheme or multiple schemes
 * `-f` specifying the output format (plain, html or latex)
+* `-p` to output the final tables used in the paper

 Example calls: